a2go/web-workshop/03-json/README.md

 - Use `w.WriteHeader` to explicitly set the response status code.
 - Include the Content-Type header so clients understand the response. w.Header().Set("Content-Type", "application/json; charset=utf-8")
+- See what happens when a nil slice is provided.